 “At work, I would get mocked for having a beard,” he said in an interview with Oscar Raymundo.
 “They’d ask me things like, ‘forgot to shave?’”

-Much like how Casper reinvented their target market’s buying experience, Beardbrand redefined their buyer.
+Much like how Casper reinvented its target market’s buying experience, Beardbrand redefined its buyer.

 Granted, it’s NOT easy.
 But if you can help your buyers feel good about their buying decision AND feel good about themselves when doing so, they WILL remember you for it.
 And that’s only a good thing.

 Action item.
 Ask yourself, “Can I reinvent my buyer?”
 “How can I change what it means to buy my products and services?”
 “Is it possible to assure my buyers that they’re not alone?”

 Strategy #2: Open a Curiosity Gap at Checkout to Turn Prospects into Repeat Customers

 “Marketing is not a battle of products, it’s a battle of perception,” writes Al Ries and Jack Trout in The 22 Immutable Laws of Marketing.